-Professor Sarah E. Curtis, BA (Hons) (Oxon), DPhil
+Professor Sarah E. Curtis, BA (Hons) (Oxon), DPhil, FRGS, FAcSS, FBA

 PA Mrs Julie Dobson ext: 42257.
 Email: email@example.com.

 Professor Sarah Curtis is an internationally recognised specialist in the geography of health, focusing on the geographical dimensions of inequalities of health and health care.
-Her scholarship elucidates how and why varying geographical settings relate to human health inequalities.
+Her scholarship explores how and why varying geographical settings matter for human health.
+Her work concentrates in particular on geographies of health and health care; socio-geographical conditions and processes associated with health inequalities and risks for physical and mental health.

-Sarah Curtis also leads strategic development of interdisciplinary research at the University of Durham focussing on diverse aspects of hazards and risks in the physical and social environment and how to build resilience to these hazards.
+Sarah Curtis was appointed in September 2006 as Professor of Health and Risk in the Geography department at the University of Durham.
+She is Executive Director of the Institute of Hazard Risk and Resilience, where she leads strategic development of interdisciplinary research at the University, focused on diverse aspects of hazards and risks in the physical and social environment and how to build resilience to these hazards.

 She also works closely with colleagues in other disciplines through the Wolfson Research Institute for Health and Wellbeing.